 This financial information should be read in conjunction with "Presentation of Financial and Other Information," "Item 5.
 Operating and Financial Review and Prospects" and our Consolidated Financial Statements and the related notes thereto.

-The selected historical financial data set forth in this section does not include any results or other financial information of our Colombian, Brazilian or Peruvian acquisitions prior to their incorporation into our financial statements.
+The selected historical financial data set forth in this section does not include any results or other financial information of any acquisitions prior to their incorporation into our financial statements.